yaoyao-liu/URL-Redirect-zh/README.md

 Third, change the contents of the [CNAME](./CNAME) file in the repo to your domain.

 Fourth, replace the URL is the [index.html](./index.html) to whatever your want.

+There is also a Chinese version for this repo.